Aikku93/ulc-codec/README.md

 # ulc-codec
 ulc-codec (Ultra-Low-Complexity Codec) is intended to be a low-bitrate audio codec, providing ultra-low-complexity decoding.

-This is the dynaquant variant, with no fixed quantizer bandwidths, and even lower decoding complexity (compared to original ulc-codec).

 ## Getting started

 ### Prerequisites